-Care of Canines in Settings Unit Reference T/650/8944 Level 3 Credit Value 7 Guided Learning (GL) 60 Unit Summary Learners will identify the needs of Canines when in kennels, home boarding facilities and day care including welfare needs, health needs and emotional needs.
+Unit Reference T/65 T/650/8944 Level 3 Credit Value 7 Guided Learning (GL) 60 Unit Summary Canir board include and e know with learn risks Learners will identify the needs of Canines when in kennels, home boarding facilities and day care including welfare needs, health needs and emotional needs.
 Learners will know the risks posed to people working with animals which is vital, and learners will be introduced to these risks and learn how to minimise them.
-Learning Outcomes Assessment Criteria (1 to 4) The learner will (1.1 to 4.2) The learner can 1.
-Understand care of Canines in different settings 1.1 Describe the needs of Canines in different settings Explain how to provide for Canines in different settings 1.3 Explain Canine welfare issues encountered in different settings 1.4 Describe techniques for dealing with welfare issues in Canines 1.5 Describe prevention of welfare issues in different settings Understand diseases affecting Canines in different settings 2.1 Describe common diseases affecting Canines in different settings 2.2 Evaluate Canine disease transmission and prevention in different settings 2.3 Assess the risk of Canine disease transmission in different settings
+This unit is a knowledge-based unit, with no physical requirements.
+Learning Outcomes (1 to 4) Assessment Criteria (1.1 to 4.2) The learner will The learner can Understand care of Canines in different settings 1.1 Describe the needs of Canines in different settings 1.2 Explain how to provide for Canines in different settings 1.3 Explain Canine welfare issues encountered in different settings 1.4 Describe techniques for dealing with welfare issues in Canines 1.5 Describe prevention of welfare issues in different settings Understand diseases affecting Canines in different settings 2.1 Describe common diseases affecting Canines in different settings 2.2 Evaluate Canine disease transmission and prevention in different settings

-3. Know the risks of working with Canines 3.1 Describe correct procedures for entering and exiting areas with Canines 3.2 Analyse risks of entering and exiting areas with Canines 3.3 Explain the use of PPE when working with Canines 3.4 Describe safe interactions with Canines in different settings 3.5 Recognise safe and unsafe play in Canine settings Understand Canine environmental enrichment 4.1 Know the reasons for providing environmental enrichment for Canines 4.2 Describe methods of providing environmental enrichment to Canines in different settings
+2.3 Assess the risk of Canine disease transmission in different settings 3.
+Know the risks of working with Canines 3.1 Describe correct procedures for entering and exiting areas with Canines 3.2 Analyse risks of entering and exiting areas with Canines 3.3 Explain the use of PPE when working with Canines 3.4 Describe safe interactions with Canines in different settings 3.5 Recognise safe and unsafe play in Canine settings 4.
+Understand Canine environmental enrichment 4.1 Know the reasons for providing environmental enrichment for Canines 4.2 Describe methods of providing environmental enrichment to Canines in different settings

-Moving Canines Safely Unit Reference T/650/8971 Level 3 Credit Value 7 Guided Learning (GL) 60 Unit Summary Learners will observe Canines in different situations before, during and after handling and moving, to ensure the process is stress free and suited to the situation.
-Learning Outcomes (1 to 5) Assessment Criteria (1.1 to 5.2) The learner will - learner can 1.
-Understand safe Canine handling practices 1.1 Evaluate the use of PPE for working safely with Canines 1.2 Describe the need for planning to work safely with Canines 1.3 Evaluate the body language of Canines in different situations 1.4 Explain safety checks required when working with Canines Understand safe Canine walking techniques 2.1 Describe correct approach of Canines in different situations 2.2 Explain Canine walking techniques and equipment 3.
+Moving Canines Safely Unit Reference T/65 T/650/8971 Level 3 3 Credit Value 7 Guided Learning (GL) 60 Unit Summary Learners will observe Canines in different situations before, during and after handling and moving, to ensure the process is stress free and suited to the situation.
+This unit is a knowledge-based unit, with no physical requirements.
+Learning Outcomes (1 to 5) Assessment Criteria (1.1 to 5.2) The learner will The learner can Understand safe Canine handling practices 1.1 Evaluate the use of PPE for working safely with Canines 1.2 Describe the need for planning to work safely with Canines 1.3 Evaluate the body language of Canines in different situations 1.4 Explain safety checks required when working with Canines Understand safe Canine walking techniques 2.1 Describe correct approach of Canines in different situations 2.2 Explain Canine walking techniques and equipment 3.
 Know how to restrain stray Canines 3.1 Identify the equipment for restraining stray Canines in different situations 3.2 Explain how to minimise and manage stress when moving stray Canines 4.
-Know Canine related legislation 4.1 Describe legislation relating to moving Canines 5.
-Understand stress when moving Canines 5.1 Explain how to recognise stress when moving Canines
+Know Canine related legislation 4.1 Describe legislation relating to moving Canines

+5. Understand stress when moving Canines 5.1 Explain how to recognise stress when moving Canines 5.2 Describe how to diffuse a stressful situation for Canines